boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/strip.md

 ```
 </td>
-        <td>This mode will fetch data from the date column mentioned in replication key from the start date as mentioned in replication value.
-Once it is scheduled, the replication value is updated automatically from the imported data.</td>
+        <td>This mode will fetch data from the date column mentioned in the replication key starting from the date specified in the replication value.
+Once scheduled, the replication value is automatically updated from the imported data.</td>
     </tr>
 </table>